 How Much Money It Takes to Be Rich

 Have you ever wondered how much money it takes to be considered rich?
-In one survey (focused on people living in the United States), most seemed to believe that it took between $2 million and $12 million to be rich.
-This would generate roughly $300,000 in annual passive income and would allow you to afford the following lifestyle all without a job:
+In a survey from Charles Schwab, participants said $2.4 million, but respondents across the world have said a range of roughly between $2 million and $12 million.
+In this range that would generate roughly $300,000 in annual passive income and would allow you to afford the following lifestyle all without a job:

 - Pay all taxes